-- The JT Act obligates the Japanese Government to hold more than one third of the Company's issued shares. - The Minister of Finance has the authority to supervise the Company under the JT Act and the Tobacco Business Act. - The Company has a publicly listed subsidiary, namely Torii Pharmaceutical Co., Ltd. (hereinafter Torii.)
-The Company's policies on governance at listed subsidiary is as follows.
-Policies on the Group management The Company aims for the Group's sustainable profit growth and increase of corporate value over the mid- to long- term by pursuing the 4S model, its management principle, and sharing the JT Group Purpose on a group-wide basis.
-Based on its belief that better corporate governance contributes to achieving aforementioned goals, the Company strives to optimize the Group as a whole.
+- The JT Act obligates the Japanese Government to hold more than one third of the Company's issued shares. - The Minister of Finance has the authority to supervise the Company under the JT Act and the Tobacco Business Act. - The Company has a publicly listed subsidiary, Torii Pharmaceutical Co., Ltd. (hereinafter Torii).
+The Company's policies on governance at listed subsidiaries are as follows.

+Policies on the Group management

+The Company aims for the Group's sustainable profit growth and increase of corporate value over the medium- to long- term by pursuing the 4S model, its management principle, and sharing the JT Group Purpose on a group-wide basis.
+Based on its belief that better corporate governance contributes to achieving the aforementioned goals, the Company strives to optimize the Group structure by defining functions and regulations shared in the Group and managing the Group as a whole.
 In addition, the Company coordinates compliance (including internal reporting system), internal auditing, assurance of reliability of financial reporting and more with its subsidiaries and maintains these activities.
-The Company strives to give the best consideration to assure independence of listed subsidiary and to respect the rights of minor shareholders.
+The Company strives to give the best consideration to assure independence of listed subsidiaries and to protect the interests of minor shareholders.